 Hormonal birth control

-The pill, patch, ring, and hormonal IUD have all been used to successfully treat painful periods, especially those caused by endometriosis.
+The oral contraceptives, patch, ring, and hormonal birth control, and the IUD with progestogen have all been used to successfully treat painful periods, especially those caused by endometriosis.
+These are often prescribed by a health care provider because the hormones thin out the lining of the uterus which lessens the cramping and the blood flow.
 These treatments help regulate your body’s hormones and ease some of the more unpleasant effects of menstruation.
 Talk to us about your family planning needs so we can find the right treatment for you.

 Gonadotropin-releasing hormone agonists

 This is another type of hormone therapy that is helpful for treating endometriosis, but they’re not typically given as a long-term solution.
 They can cause side effects like hot flashes, vaginal dryness, and bone loss, and are usually only recommended in extreme cases.

 Home treatment may include the use of a heating pad or hot water bottle.
 Some women have found that taking a vitamin B1 or magnesium supplement can ease painful periods.
 Others report success with acupuncture.
 However, these haven’t been widely studied by the medical community as treatments for dysmenorrhea.
 Evidence of yoga, relaxation techniques, and massage helping to alleviate menstrual pain is insufficient.